Indian Temple Mound Museum Fort Walton Beach FL

 The best way to help is to stop by the mound and museum for a visit.
 Admission and purchases made in the museum store directly support the preservation efforts.
 Because of the delicate state of the mound, the museum and city ask that visitors take only photos and refrain from walking on the mound itself.

 The Indian Temple Mound Museum is located at 139 Miracle Strip Parkway SE in Fort Walton Beach FL.
-For more information or pricing, visit the museum website or call (850) 833-9595.
+For more information or pricing, call (850) 833-9595.

 – Logan Singleton